Frikanalen/frikanalen/README.md

     - [test-videos-generator](packages/utils/test-videos-generator) - generate test videos for local development
     - [transcode-obe-to-webm-stream](packages/utils/transcode-obe-to-webm-stream) - systemd wrapper for transcoding to WebM for legacy frontend

-Of note is also [our infrastructure Ansible setup](infra/).
+Of note is also [our infrastructure Ansible setup and Kubernetes CRDs](infra/).

-Some folders have a basic README file.
+Some folders have a basic README file of their own.

 ## Getting in touch / involved